 Consider Apple products. iProducts appear to be the product of choice in contests these days.
 If you are running a site with subject matters such as evading paying taxes, promoting porn, impeaching some politician or what have you, Apple is probably going to object.
 The company could sue you for everything from trademark and copyright infringement to breach of license.

 So, can you use one of these contests or not?
-The answer is yes, but one has to work carefully through a minefield of state and federal laws and regulations to avoid liability.
+The answer is yes, but one has to work carefully through a minefield of state and federal online contest law codes and regulations to avoid liability.
 To do this, you need to spend significant fees on a lawyer to set up the program.
 The lawyer should specialize in this field [I do not] as they need to be familiar with the laws of all 50 states and the federal government as well as stay on top of any changes to those laws.
 Anything less and you risk massive fines and potential criminal prosecution.

 Richard A. Chapo, Esq.